laspleendeparis/how-to-fix-society/guides/on-post-scarcity.md

 https://mikrotik.com/product/crs520_4xs_16xq_rm

-sorry guys im limited by time and space, use the n+1 space to collaborate and when youve reached a milestone, update the Discord group chat
+sorry guys im limited by time and space, use the n+1 space/dimension to collaborate and when youve reached a milestone, update the Discord group chat